ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Monday Night</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms between 7pm and 1am, then showers and thunderstorms
          likely.
 Mostly cloudy, with a low around 58.
-Southwest wind 17 to 22 mph, with gusts as high as 32 mph.<br></div>
+Southwest wind 17 to 22 mph, with gusts as high as 32 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">